This is the home page of the Registry of Deeds Index Project

 How to help

 Whenever you look at a memorial volume, take a little extra time and index a few pages using the above format.
-Send the data as a spereadsheet file (excel, Lotus 1-2-3, comma separated variable (CSV) file) or as a database file.
+Send the data as a spreadsheet file (excel, OpenOffice, Lotus 1-2-3, comma separated variable (CSV) file) or as a database file.
 Template file for excel and 123 are at the following links.
 Right click on the link and save the file to your computer.